 Polar bears are losing their homes because the ice caps in Arctic regions are rapidly melting due to global warming.
 Forest animals have no place to live as trees are being cleared for human activities such as farming and building real estate.
 Oceans are getting polluted with toxic waste that’s killing marine life.
 Poaching and hunting has caused the extinction of numerous species.

-What we fail to realize is that we all belong to a collective consciousness and any harm done to the planet and the creatures that live on the planet in turn will affect us.
+What we fail to realize is that we are all part of a collective energy field and any harm done to the planet and the creatures that live on the planet in turn will affect us.
 We need to hold ourselves accountable and re-establish our connection to animals by educating ourselves about various species and engaging in eco-friendly and sustainable practices.

 If we’re willing to go beyond our boundaries and reach out to other animals, imagine what else we could experience?
 There are approx 8.7 million creatures in world, with 6.5 million species on land and 2.2 million in oceans!
 The world is filled with awe-inspiring bio-diversity of creatures with various shapes, colors and sizes waiting to be explored and celebrated.

 You can get better acquainted with animals by visiting zoos and animal sanctuaries or finding volunteer opportunities in places like animal shelters or rescue facilities.
-You can also widen your horizons by watching documentaries about animals on channels such National Geographic or The Discovery Channel, or reading any material that will educate you about the natural world.
+You can also widen your horizons by watching documentaries on channels such National Geographic or reading any material that will educate you about the natural world.

 The objective is for you to acknowledge that animals are inherently valuable and deserve our respect just as other humans do.
 When you open yourself up to their splendor, you’ll find deeper meaning behind the archetypes that each of them represent.
 You’ll have access to a unique form of wisdom that you would not be able to acquire from human beings.

 From the smallest insect in the Amazon jungle to the mighty elephant in the African wilderness, all animals can teach us great life lessons.
-Here are five of the most prominent ones we can learn from them about being better humans:
+Here are five of the most prominent ones we can learn from them:

-- Tap into your natural gifts: Every animal has characteristics and body structures that help them survive and thrive in their natural habitat.
+1. Tap into your natural gifts: Every animal has characteristics and body structures that help them survive and thrive in their natural habitat.
 Camels have humps that store concentrated fat, which minimizes heat trapping insulation for the rest of body, giving them the ability to endure many hours in hot and parched deserts.
 Birds use their wings to migrate and search for food and shelter.
 Fish have fins and streamlined bodies that allow them to glide through the currents of water.
 Similarly, each of us has unique qualities, physical traits and instincts that we’re born with.
-Instead of focusing on our weaknesses and what we’re not that great at doing, we should to direct our attention to our natural gifts and work on building and expressing them in the world.
-You can learn more about how you can play to your strengths in this post.
+Instead of focusing on our weaknesses and what we’re not that great at doing, we should to direct our attention to our natural gifts and cultivating them

-- Listen to your instincts: Humans are incredibly intelligent because of their ability to engage in rational thought processes and self-reflection.
+2. Listen to your instincts: Humans are incredibly intelligent because of their ability to engage in rational thought processes and self-reflection.
 However, our analytical mind can go into overdrive and get in the way of us accessing our deeper intelligence.
 Animals don’t have to deal with this mental chatter and are therefore highly attuned to their instincts, which they rely on for their survival.
-If we can learn to trust our instincts and remain alert and attentive to signs and messages about the events, people and circumstances around us, we will open ourselves up to a world of opportunities and options.
-When you avoid over-rationalizing and you follow your intuition, you’ll be inclined to make choices that are based on love, wisdom and passion.
+If we can learn to trust our instincts and remain alert and attentive to signs and messages about the events, people and circumstances around us, we will open ourselves up to a world of opportunities.
+When you avoid over-rationalizing and you follow your intuition, you’ll be able to make choices that are based on love and wisdom.

-- Stay present and savor the moment: Unlike us humans, animals don’t get stuck in the past and don’t worry about the future.
+4. Stay present and savor the moment: Unlike humans, animals don’t get stuck in the past and don’t worry about the future.
 They have a natural ability to live in the now and savor the moment.
-The fast and hectic pace of our lives tend to distract our minds with thoughts about our to-do lists, places to be, people to meet while we’re simultaneously bothered by past hurts, emotional encounters and regrets.
+The fast and hectic pace of our lives tend to distract us with thoughts about our to-do lists, places to be, people to meet while simultaneously harboring past hurts, emotional encounters and regrets.
 Let’s get inspired by the eagle that’s perched on top of a hill, taking in majestic vistas, or our pet dogs and cats’ blissful expressions as they stretch and take naps, or a horse’s magnificence as it gallops through forests.
-Slow down and step away from the craziness of your daily routines to rest and give yourself enough time to relax and be present.
+Slow down and step away from the craziness of your daily routines to rest and give yourself the space to be present.

-- Be self-sufficient: An instinctual awareness of its needs informs an animal to do whatever it needs to do to ensure its sustenance.
+5. Be self-sufficient: An instinctual awareness of its needs drives an animal to do whatever it needs to do to sustain itself.
 Sometimes they get help from each other, as in the case of wolves and lions that tend to go hunting in packs, yet most of them tend to rely on their own abilities to feed, defend and take care of their young ones.
 Bears and squirrels, for instance, prepare for long, harsh winters by gathering food when the weather is warmer and then storing it.
 Most animals quickly teach their young ones the survival skills they need to exist in the world within a short span of time.
-Now this doesn’t mean that we should isolate ourselves and refuse help or assistance from others, but we should take responsibility for meeting our own needs by engaging in regular acts of self-care.
-This will prevent us from developing unhealthy attachments of dependency on other people and gain confidence from being independent.
+This doesn’t mean that we should isolate ourselves and refuse help from others, but we should take responsibility for meeting our own needs by engaging in regular acts of self-care.

 All my best on your journey,